International Foundation in Healthcare

 For students not eligible for BSc (Hons) Nursing (Adult), but who successfully pass the International Foundation in Healthcare, we can guarantee you a place on Public Health BSc (Hons).

-Submit your UCAS application by 15th January 2022.
+Submit your UCAS application by the deadline.

 Once you have applied, you will be invited to an interview with ARU.
 The interview will follow the Multiple Mini Interview Process.